Financial Poise

 Antibiotics don’t just attack harmful bacteria that make us sick; they also kill some good bacteria in our gut.
 They can dramatically change the balance of good and bad bacteria in your digestive system, leading to longer-term ailments.

 According to Harvard’s Dr. Alessio Fasano, exposure to gliadin protein in gluten increases gut permeability.
 That means microorganisms can sneak in and out through the walls.
 When gliadin and other compounds, such as lipopolysaccharides, pass through the intestinal wall into the bloodstream, they cause inflammation and other issues throughout the body.
 The brain is particularly at risk.
-This gives rise to a number of dangerous ailments, possibly including Autism.
+This gives rise to a number of dangerous ailments.

 That said, new laws and research have changed the debate, and you should make an effort to understand the BE issue.